 There is an oral exam of 30 minutes during the examination period.
 Your final grade consists to 70% of the grade for the exam and to 30% of the grade for the homework assignments.

-This course is complemented by the seminar Computational Geometry and Graph Drawing which also runs this semester.
-After having completed both the course and the seminar, it is possible to do a semester, master or diploma thesis in the area of Computational Geometry.
+This course is complemented by a seminar Geometry: Combinatorics & Algorithms in the following spring semester.
+After having completed the course, it is possible to do a semester, master or diploma thesis in the area.
 Students are also welcome at our graduate seminar.

 - Satyan L. Devadoss and Joseph O'Rourke Discrete and Computational Geometry, Princeton University Press, 2011.